Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Cubic gravity

 All other diagrams coming from the cubic gravity term will include either higher order vertices or several cubic vertices and thus will be subleading.
 For example, the LO contribution to the binding potential coming from the $\alpha_{(3)}$ term will be at 6PN order.

 However, we must add to this contribution the one coming from finite-size contributions, represented in the diagrams in \cref{fig:binding-potential-3-vertex-tidal}, where the black dot corresponds to tidal coupling.\footnote{This contribution is often omitted in explicit computations of the potential or radiative effects, as it depends on the (often unspecified) Wilson coefficients $c_E, c_B$.
 However, such terms must eventually be included for completeness, which is seldom emphasized in practice, sometimes leading to partial results being mistakenly treated as final.
 See, for example, the discussion in \cref{app:nullRK}.} The tidal contribution to the potential can be computed using \cref{eq:scalar-matter-coupling,eq:phi-prop,eq:ce-vertex} \be V_{\rm tidal} = - c_E^{(1)}\frac{3m_2^2}{512\pi^2\Lambda^4 r^6} + \left(1 \leftrightarrow 2\right)\,, \ee where $c_E^{(1)}$ is the tidal deformability parameter entering the action is \cref{eq:internaleffects}.
 We see that such a contribution scales exactly as the previous one in \cref{eq:V-beta} and cannot be distinguished from it.
-More precisely, there will be cancellation between the two terms, for $c_E^{(i)}=(3/2)m_i\beta_{(3)}$, which corresponds exactly to the value computed in \cref{app:nullRK} for the $RK$ term in the Lagrangian.\footnote{{Given that $\widetilde{R}^{(3)} \supset -(3/8) RK$, we should have the relation $c_E\big|_{\widetilde{R}^{(3)}} = -(3/8) c_E\big|_{RK}$.} Using \cref{eq:ce-RK}, this gives $c_E\big|_{\widetilde{R}^{(3)}} = -(3/8) (-4mλ) = (3/2) m λ = (3/2) m_1 β_{(3)}$.} Incidentally, this cancelation was recently argued from a field-redefinition point of view in~\cite{AccettulliHuber:2020dal,Wilson-Gerow:2025xhr}.
+More precisely, there will be cancellation between the two terms, for $c_E^{(i)}=(3/2)m_i\beta_{(3)}$, which corresponds exactly to the value computed in \cref{app:nullRK}.\footnote{There we compute the contribution of the $R R^{abcd}R_{abcd} \equiv RK$ term, where $K \coloneqq R^{abcd}R_{abcd}$ is the Kretschmann scalar.
+Given that $\widetilde{R}^{(3)} \supset -(3/8) RK$, we should have the relation $c_E\big|_{\widetilde{R}^{(3)}} = -(3/8) c_E\big|_{RK}$.
+Using \cref{eq:ce-RK}, this gives $c_E\big|_{\widetilde{R}^{(3)}} = -(3/8) (-4mλ) = (3/2) m λ = (3/2) m_1 β_{(3)}$.} Incidentally, this cancellation was recently argued from a field-redefinition point of view in~\cite{AccettulliHuber:2020dal,Wilson-Gerow:2025xhr}.

-For the term containing the dual Riemann tensor, proportional to $\gamma_{(3)}$, one of the matter coupling will contain a factor of velocity, adding a $0.5PN$ order, e.g.:
+For the term containing the dual Riemann tensor, proportional to $\gamma_{(3)}$, one of the matter coupling will contain a factor of velocity, adding a $0.5$PN order, e.g.: